-Our daughter and the little boy next door are conducting a friendship through the gaps in the wooden fence that divides us.
+Our girl and the little boy next door are conducting a friendship through the gaps in the wooden fence that divides us.
 It’s cheap brown, the basic of garden dividers; a relic from when the development first went up.
 Others around have traded theirs in for something higher, fancier, sturdier.

 In a flag-free estate with a mix of owners, renters, religious affiliations, political persuasions, cheese tastes, star-signs, careers, incomes, ambitions, dreams, and guilty pleasures – neighbours coexist in the maintenance of atomised lives.

 Round after round of clothes are hung on the line and the weather is the only dependable chat-up line to spring on a neighbour hanging up hers.
 From across that fence, I’ve learned she had another baby recently, got hitched, and hopes her new husband gets a better-paying job soon.
-They are new residents, young; and like their predecessors, will move on from this impractical two-bed house first chance they get.
+They are new residents, young; and like their predecessors, will move on from their impractical two-bed house first chance they get.

 Our neighbourliness didn’t penetrate anything beyond the surface of small-talk but we retreated into our caves with the other half-stuffed in a box we guessed by the paltry number of cues unconsciously gleaned.
 Our names.
 The names of the children.
 It doesn’t take much.
 Welcome to Northern Ireland.